Javadiyeh, Torbat-e Heydarieh

-Javadiyeh (جواديه) (Note: Also romanized as Javādīyeh and Javādīyyeh) is a village in Miyan Rokh Rural District of Jolgeh Rokh District, Torbat-e Heydarieh County, Razavi Khorasan province, Iran.
+Javadiyeh (جواديه) (Note: Also romanized as Javādīyeh and Javādīyyeh) is a village in Miyan Rokh Rural District of Jolgeh Rokh District in Torbat-e Heydarieh County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,210 in 275 households.
 The following census in 2011 counted 1,158 people in 310 households.
-The 2016 census measured the population of the village as 1,138 people in 343 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,138 people in 343 households, the most populous in its rural district.